suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 for low-end IoT devices.
-To fulfill this requirement it is necessary to chunk a larger firmware image into blocks and to encrypt each block individually using a cipher that does not increase the size of the resulting ciphertext (i.e. by not adding an authentication tag after each encrypted block).
+To fulfill this requirement it is necessary to chunk a larger firmware image into blocks and to encrypt each block individually using a cipher that does not increase the size of the resulting ciphertext (i.e., by not adding an authentication tag after each encrypted block).

 When the encrypted firmware image has been transferred to the device, it will typically be stored in a staging area.
 Then, the bootloader starts decrypting